jsconan/whoop-box/README.md

 ## <a name='Ataglance'></a>At a glance

-The project contains designs for a box system for storing tiny-whoop quadcopters..
+The project contains designs for a box system for storing tiny-whoop quadcopters.
 The parts are designed using a scripting language, processed by [OpenSCAD](https://openscad.org/about.html).
 There is no ready to use 3D model files in the source code.
 If you are interested in such files, please look at the [released versions](https://github.com/jsconan/whoop-box/releases) which contains 3D model files built with default parameters.
 However, if you want to customize these parts, tailoring them with your measures, you should rather download the source code and then tweak the configuration files before generating your own 3D model files.

 ## <a name='Installandrequirements'></a>Install and requirements